TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-javasdk.md

 **Spring Boot Starter:** We recently released the [Spring Boot Starter](https://docs.microsoft.com/java/azure/spring-framework/configure-spring-boot-java-applicationinsights?view=azure-java-stable) for Application Insights that will help simplify the process of instrumenting your Spring Boot applications.

-**Please provide following information to help the team investigate issue**
+**Please provide following information to help the team investigate issue:**

 1. Describe the actual behavior
 2. Describe the expected behavior
 3. What SDK version are you using?
 4. What kind of application it is:

     * SpringBoot (Along with framework version) - > If yes -> Are they using ApplicationInsights SpringBoot Starter -> If yes which version of starter?
     * Traditional Spring MVC (With version)
     * J2EE (with version for servlet specifically)

 5. What version of Java SDK customer is using?
 6. Provide iKey and subscription ID and duration since issue started